bluemont/kria/README.md

 prevents `dev/user.clj` from being loaded, which requires the Java compilation step as a prerequisite.

+### Enable Riak Search

+The kria tests use Riak Search, so you will need to ensure that search is enabled.
+Check that your `riak.conf` file has `search = on`.

 ## Protocol Buffer Setup

-This section is intended for developers who want to modify Kria itself.
-They should not be necessary to *use* the library.
+Note: this section is intended for developers who want to modify Kria itself.
+The following stepsare not necessary to *use* the library.

 Run the following steps if the underlying [Riak Protocol Buffer][riak_pb] files are updated.

 First, you'll need the [Protocol Buffer compiler][1].